-- 1. Make sure that: - No error LEDs are lit on the operator information panel. - No memory module error LEDs are lit on the system board. - Memory mirrored channel does not account for the discrepancy. - The memory modules are seated correctly. - You have installed the correct type of memory module. - After changing or replacing a memory module, memory configuration is updated accordingly in the Setup Utility. - All banks of memory are enabled.
+- 1. Make sure that: - No error LEDs are lit on the operator information panel. - No memory module error LEDs are lit on the system board. - Memory mirrored channel does not account for the discrepancy. - The memory modules are seated correctly. - You have installed the correct type of memory module (see "Memory module installation rules and order" in Setup Guide for requirements). - After changing or replacing a memory module, memory configuration is updated accordingly in the Setup Utility. - All banks of memory are enabled.
 The server might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled. - There is no memory mismatch when the server is at the minimum memory configuration. - 2.
 Reseat the memory modules, and then restart the server. - 3.
 Check the POST error log: - If a memory module was disabled by a systems-management interrupt (SMI), replace the memory module. - If a memory module was disabled by the user or by POST, reseat the memory module; then, run the Setup Utility and enable the memory module. - 4.
 Re-enable all memory modules using the Setup Utility, and then restart the server. - 5.
 (Trained technician only) Install the failing memory module into a memory module connector for processor 2 (if installed) to verify that the problem is not the processor or the memory module connector. - 6.
 (Trained technician only) Replace the system board.